 Pathways to Safer Opioid Use

-- Apply health literacy strategies to help patients understand and act on information to prevent opioid-related ADEs
+- Apply health literacy strategies to help patients understand how to prevent opioid-related adverse drug events (ADEs)

-- Physicians, nurses, pharmacists
+- Physicians, nurses, and pharmacists

 - Public health professionals, including health educators and interdisciplinary public health practitioners

 Preview the Course

 Pathways begins with a 7-minute video that provides background on the principles of health literacy, patient communication, and opioid-related ADEs that are addressed in the training.

 To watch the video, go to the course page and click the arrow on the right-hand side of the screen.

 Pathways takes about an hour to complete.
 During the training, you will make decisions in the roles of 4 different characters (primary care physician, nurse, pharmacist, and patient) who have the potential to prevent opioid-related ADEs.